liyupeng111/2022_VaccineVocabulary/readme.md

+# Constructing a vaccine vocabulary hierarchy using formal concept analysis

 Vaccine concepts in the OMOP CDM Vocabulary lack a comprehensive and consistent hierarchy.
 In 2021 the vaccine vocabulary working group manually constructed a high-level vocabulary hierarchy for vaccine